-Luster.
+PLATINUM LUSTER.
 Platinum, as a gleaming white metal, is excellent at reflecting light.
-Platinum jewelry has a natural brightness and shine because of this.
+Platinum luster has a natural brightness and shine because of its high reflectivity.

-Density.
+THE DENSITY OF PLATINUM.
 Platinum is one of the densest elements on the planet, making it heavier than other jewelry metals.
-For example, a piece of jewelry made of platinum is approximately 30% heavier than the same piece set in 18 karat gold.
-So, if you prefer light jewelry, opt for gold or, better yet, gold-plated pieces..
+For example, a piece of jewelry made of platinum is approximately 30% heavier than the same piece set in 18-karat gold.
+The density of platinum makes it a good choice for settings that secure diamonds or other gemstones in place.

-Hardness.
-The hardness of platinum ranges from 4 to 4.5 on the Mohs scale (the maximum hardness is 10).
-Thus, it is a soft metal, though it is harder than gold and silver.
+THE HARDNESS OF PLATINUM.
+The hardness of platinum ranges from 4 to 4.5 on the Mohs scale (the maximum hardness on the scale is 10).
+Thus, it is a relatively soft metal, though the hardness of platinum outranks both gold and silver.

-Non-reactivity.
+ITS A NON-REACTIVE METAL.
 Like all precious metals, platinum does not react with oxygen, water, or most acids.
-This non-reactivity safeguards it against environmental deterioration, allowing platinum jewelry to last indefinitely.
+This non-reactive metal safeguards it against environmental deterioration, which allows platinum jewelry to last indefinitely.

 IS PLATINUM GOOD FOR JEWELRY?